Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-While wielding a :weapon-prop-finesse: Finesse weapon and no other weapon, you gain a +2 bonus to your :d20-attack: Attack Rolls and an +1 to your Armour Class so long you are not wearing Heavy Armour or wielding Shields.
+While wielding a :weapon-prop-finesse: Finesse weapon and no other weapon, you gain a +2 bonus to your attack rolls and an +1 to your Armour Class so long you are not wearing Heavy Armour or wielding Shields.

 ---